 - Odd Friendship: "Odd" is an understatement after Squirrel Girl befriends Galactus, Devourer of Worlds.Galactus: I like you, Squirrel Girl.
 You don't fear me.
 In all my travels, you are the first to approach me...as a peer.Squirrel Girl: I like you too, Galactus.

 - Offscreen Moment of Awesome: Most of her victories are off-panel and we only see the results, not the actual fights.
 At least until Unbeatable, anyway.

 - Parody Sue: Squirrel Girl has stats up to Physical God level and villains of the caliber of Doctor Doom fear her, yet most of her victories are off-screen and her superpowers are based on squrriels.

 - Progressively Prettier: In her first appearance, Squirrel Girl looked...really weird.
 Her art has flip-flopped a lot thanks to being drawn by a number of different artists, but she is generally depicted as being much cuter than she looked in her first appearance.
 This is lampshaded in an issue of Unbeatable that shows a brief flashback to her first appearance.
 She concludes that everyone makes questionable fashion choices at fourteen.

 - The general trend is reversed in Unbeatable—Erica Henderson draws Doreen as round-faced, buck-toothed, and with a much chubbier physique than is usual for superheroines.
-This design was the one used for her in the "Rising" series as well.
+This design was the one used for her in the "Rising" and "Avengers Assembly" series as well.

 - Rage Against the Readers: Squirrel Girl was upset with all of us after Monkey Joe's death.